Listed in: Asian Languages and Civilizations, as ASLC-361

 Lei Ying (Section 01)

 All readings are in English.
 Prior knowledge of modern China is preferred but not required.
-Requirements include short reflection papers, an oral presentation, a book review, and a final paper.
+Requirements include short reflection papers, oral presentations, a character analysis, a book review, and a final paper that involves independent research.
 Two class meetings per week.
-Remote instruction primarily.
-In-person meetings may be arranged pending on circumstances.

 Spring semester.
 Professor Ying.